travis-ci/docs-travis-ci-com/source/content/docs/dev/overview.md

 Application instances that power travis-ci.org are primarily hosted in two locations: West coast in the US and Germany.

+## Documentation Site

+This documentation site is statically generated using [nanoc 3](http://nanoc.stoneship.org).
+The repository is [up on GitHub](https://github.com/travis-ci/travis-ci.github.com), just like everything else.

 ## What To Read Next